JonathanWilbur/mueller-report/volume1.md

 In reaching the charging decisions described in Volume 1 of the report, the Office determined whether the conduct it found amounted to a violation of federal criminal law chargeable under the principles of federal prosecution.
-See justice Manual § 9-27.000 et seq.
+See Justice Manual § 9-27.000 et seq.
 (2018).
-The standard set forth in the justice Manual is whether the conduct constitutes a crime ; if so, whether admissible evidence would probably be sufficient to obtain and sustain a conviction;
+The standard set forth in the Justice Manual is whether the conduct constitutes a crime ; if so, whether admissible evidence would probably be sufficient to obtain and sustain a conviction;
 and whether prosecution would serve a substantial federal interest that could not be adequately served by prosecution elsewhere or through non-criminal alternatives.
-See justice Manual § 9-27.220.
+See Justice Manual § 9-27.220.

 Section V of the report provides detailed explanations of the Office's charging decisions, which contain three main components.